zonemaster/zonemaster/docs/specifications/test-types/README.md

 ### Purpose of this directory

-This contents of this directory includes contains other specification, currently only specification for undelegated tests.
+This includes contains Test Type specifications, currently only specification for undelegated tests.

 * [undelegated-test.md](undelegated-test.md)